tomkeus/vasp_unfold/README.md

 **NOTE 1**: no whitespace is allowed in the fractional translation generator specification.
 Also, the components can be either 0, or 1/N, where N is an integer.
 Floating point values are not allowed.

-**NOTE 2**: in case of spin polarized calculation, vasp_unfold will ignore the second spin component.
-If you want to unfold the second spin component, just split the second spin component into the separate PROCAR file and run vasp_unfold.
+**NOTE 2**: in case of spin polarized non-collinear calculation only spin-up and spin-down orbital weight totals will be unfolded.
+Orbital weight components for x,y and z component of spin won't be unfolded.

 ## Resolving the issues with the code